 - Multi-sided setting

-- Multiple approaches to layout for pave and bright cut
+- Layout for bright cut settings

 - Proper polishing and finishing